search

 Exness Stock CFD Trading Hours

-At Exness, you can trade CFDs on stocks listed on the U.S. stock market.Trading hours for stock CFDs are from Monday evening to early Saturday morning for all securities; however, please note that trading is not available during the early morning to late evening hours in Japan when the U.S. stock market is closed.
+At Exness, you can trade CFDs on stocks listed on the U.S. stock market.Trading hours for stock CFDs are from Monday evening through Saturday early morning for all securities; however, please note that trading is not available during the early morning to late evening hours in Japan when the U.S. stock market is closed.
 However, for certain securities, only orders to close open positions may be placed during the pre-market (after-hours trading) session from 7:00 PM to 10:40 PM.

 Stock Summer Time